 You can view demos of each of the methods below by clicking here.
 Clicking the images above each section will also take you to that specific demo.

 Let’s start by first talking about something that doesn’t work as many expect.
-Understanding why vertical-align doesn’t always work will help us better understand vertical centering in general.
+Understanding vertical-align and why it doesn’t always work will help us better understand vertical centering in general.

 Vertical-Align